 The brand’s emblem is a red circle.
 The shape and color emphasize the brand’s excellence and its second place in General Motors’ lineup.
 The car looked elegant anywhere, a concept used in advertising.

-The figure features a metallic border, symbolizing quality and reliability, along with a thin black inner outline that highlights the prestige of the models.
+The figure features a metallic border, symbolizing quality and reliability, and a thin black inner outline that highlights the model’s prestige.

 The company named its best products elegantly and meaningfully to appeal to intelligent, discerning buyers from high society.
 Cadillac’s sibling was named after Sieur de La Salle, a French explorer who studied North America.

-The emblem uses only the first letters, La S. white emphasizes novelty.
+The emblem uses only the first letters, La S., which emphasizes novelty.
 With LaSalle cars, you can explore any corner of the planet.